modesty/pdf2json/readme.md

 Additionally, you can also use -v or --version to show version number or to display more help info with -h.

+Note: v0.2.1 added the ability to run pdf2json directly from the command line without specifying "node" and the path of pdf2json.
+To run this self-executable in command line, first install pdf2json globally:

+            npm install pdf2json -g

+Then run it in command line:

+            pdf2json -f [input directory or pdf file] or
+            pdf2json -f [input directory or pdf file] -o [output directory]

 Run in a RESful Web Service
 =====